 Or perhaps you’ve gotten injured and you realize you’re not able to move the same way you could before.
 These issues come down to your range of motion, something physical therapist orthopedists, and even personal trainers address on a daily basis.
 Here’s what you need to know about the range of motion, plus some ways you can start to improve it.

 Range of motion is how much and to what extent joint moves, explains Michael Goldstein, a physical therapist at the Hospital for Special Surgery in New York City.
 He says the range of motion for any joint is determined by the limitations of the joint itself as well as the soft tissue structures around the joint, such as muscles and ligaments.
 Sometimes people confuse flexibility with the range of motion or use the terms interchangeably.
 They’re related, but they’re not the same thing.
-Flexibility refers specifically to the ability of muscle, tendon, and connective tissue to lengthen or elongate through a range of motion, according to Ryan Tibbetts, MD, an orthopedic surgeon at Texas Orthopedics in Austin.
-Stretching and flexibility play an important role in improving the range of motion.
+Flexibility refers specifically to the ability of muscle, tendon, and connective tissue to lengthen or elongate through a movement, according to Ryan Tibbetts, MD, an orthopedic surgeon at Texas Orthopedics in Austin.
+Stretching and flexibility play an important role in improving the movement.

 There are two main types of range of motion: passive and active.